Johann-Schneider/Pong/README.md

 # Pong
-A simple game made with JavaScript
+Simple Pong game made with JavaScript

+Use W and S for Player 1 and Up and Down for Player 2